magulaiz/Drupal/core/themes/seven/README.txt

 Seven is an internal theme and shouldn't be extended by other themes.
 Please see https://www.drupal.org/node/2582945 for more info.

-ABOUT DRUPAL THEMING
+ABOUT THEMING DRUPAL
 --------------------

-See https://www.drupal.org/docs/8/theming for more information on Drupal 8 theming.
+See https://www.drupal.org/docs/theming-drupal for more information on theming Drupal.